History of Anne Frank

 In 1960, the house became the Anne Frank House Museum, opens a new window, which is open for tours.
 In the years that followed the book's publication, scholars wondered which parts of the diary, opens a new window Otto edited out, especially as Anne had begun to rewrite her diary in hopes to publish it as a novel after the war.
 Some debates have also raged over the diary's authenticity, opens a new window.
 In 2019, two previously unknown pages, opens a new window of her diary were discovered which show a more candid side of her personality.

 Sadly, the chestnut tree that Anne wrote of in her diary ("Our chestnut tree is in full bloom.
 It's covered with leaves and is even more beautiful than last year.") fell in 2010.
 Dozens of saplings from the tree have been sent around the world to preserve the tree's legacy.
-11 are here in the U.S, opens a new window.
+Eleven of these saplings are here in the U.S, opens a new window.